 Can a cannabis business file for bankruptcy?
-Unfortunately, even after paying millions of dollars in tax revenue to the states, these legitimate businesses still don’t have support from the federal government.
+Unfortunately, even after paying millions of dollars in tax revenue to the states and having impeccable bookkeeping practices, these legitimate businesses still don’t have support from the federal government.

 Considering filing for cannabis company bankruptcy?
 Contact us today to discuss your cannabis debt and the options available to you.

 Even though the cannabis industry is quite lucrative, some businesses have failed for one reason or another.
 But unlike companies operating in other sectors, when cannabis businesses aren’t successful, they don’t have the option to file for bankruptcy.

 If this is your first time being in this situation, you might be wondering, “Why do people file for bankruptcy?”
 Understanding bankruptcy is easier when you know the definition.

 According to Investopedia, business bankruptcy is a legal proceeding for a person or business that cannot pay back their outstanding debts.
 The process starts with a petition the debtor–usually, the business owner–files with the federal government.

 In essence, the business owner requests aid from the federal court to eliminate and repay their debt.
 Business bankruptcy also involves protection and guidance from a bankruptcy court.

 Most businesses can file for bankruptcy under three types.
 But this depends on the business’s structure.
 The following are the standard options for business bankruptcy: